adobe/commerce-integration-starter-kit/README.md

 aio console workspace select
 ```

-Sync your local application with the app builder project using the following command:
+Sync your local application with the App Builder project using the following command:
 ```bash
 aio app use
 # Choose the option 'm' (merge)